Emily-RoseSteyn/measuring-quality-of-life-gauteng/data/README.md

 * Search for the monthly MOSAIC that corresponds to the mean date.
     * For example, in the case of the 2021 GCRO survey, the mean date is 2021-01-12.
 The corresponding monthly mosaic on Planet is January 2021 (`global_monthly_2021_01_mosaic`).
-* Find the relevant area of interest by uploading the corresponding Gauteng boundary geojson generated from the `shapefile_processing` step.
+* Find the relevant area of interest, by uploading the corresponding Gauteng boundary geojson generated from the `shapefile_processing` step.
 * A selected location should be visible with the corresponding basemap quads.
 * Copy the quad ids and create a `basemap-metadata.json` file with the following structure: